Shreekumar

-Shreekumar Ganesh is an Indian Tamil television actor best known for playing roles in serials such as Anandham (2003–2009), Ahalya (2004–2006), Malargal (2005–2007), Bhantham (2006–2009), Idhayam (2009–2012) and Bommalattam (2012–2016) on Sun TV.
+Shreekumar Ganesh is an Indian actor.
+He is best known for appearing in Tamil Television Serials such as Anandham (2003–2009), Ahalya (2004–2006), Malargal (2005–2007), Bhantham (2006–2009), Idhayam (2009–2012) and Bommalattam (2012–2016) on Sun TV.
 He is noted for his leading roles in Sivasakthi (2008–2009), Naanal (2008–2009), Uravugal (2009–2012), Pillai Nila (2012–2014), Thalayanai Pookal (2016–2018), Devathayai Kanden (2017–2018) and Yaardai Nee Mohini (2018–2021).
-He has also appeared in a number of Tamil movies.
+Shreekumar has also appeared in a number of Tamil films.

 Personal life

-Shree is the son of popular music director Ganesh, known for being part of the duo Shankar–Ganesh.
+Shreekumar Ganesh is the son of popular music director Ganesh, known for being part of the duo Shankar–Ganesh.
 His mother was a daughter of G.N.Velumani, a renowned Tamil movie producer in later 1950s to 1960s.
-Shree is a close friend of actor Vijay and TV actors Sanjeev and Deepak Dinkar.
-Shreekumar and his co-star Shamitha had married in 2009.
-They have one daughter.
+Shreekumar Ganesh is a close friend of Chief Minister of Tamil Nadu C. Joseph Vijay and Television Serial Actors Sanjeev Venkat and Deepak Dinkar.
+Shreekumar Ganesh and his co-star Shamitha Shreekumar got married in 2009 and they both have a daughter named Rayna Shreekumar.

 Career

-Shree started auditioning and landed supporting comic roles in several Tamil Films such as Bambara Kannaley and television series such as Ahalya (2004–2006), Bhandham (2006–2009), Megala (2007–2010), Sivasakthi (2008–2009) and Rudhra (2008–2009).
+Shreekumar Ganesh started auditioning and landed supporting comic roles in several Tamil Films such as Bambara Kannaley and television series such as Ahalya (2004–2006), Bhandham (2006–2009), Megala (2007–2010), Sivasakthi (2008–2009) and Rudhra (2008–2009).
 He starred with Famous Actress Khushbu in the show.
 He became famous after the serial Sivasakthi where he acted as the son of Renuka / Sabitha Anand.
 In 2008, he starred in his first leading role in Kalaignar as Naanal serial and starred with Tamil Film actress Sonia Agarwal in the show.
 It was written and produced by Khushbu.
 He did another Supporting Character in Sathileelavathi Serial.
 It was a popular Serial in Kalaignar.

-In 2009, Shree starred as brief role for nine episode in Sun TV Family series Uravugal (2009–2012).
-The same year, he was cast in Sun TV Family Medical serial Idhayam (2009–2012) alongside Seetha, Nithya Das and Sanjeev.
+In 2009, Shreekumar Ganesh starred as brief role for nine episode in Sun TV Family serial Uravugal (2009–2012).
+The same year, he was cast in Sun TV Family Medical serial Idhayam (2009–2012) alongside Seetha, Nithya Das and Sanjeev Venkat.
 The series was a Super hit success.

 In 2012, he played the young father character in Sun TV family serial Pillai Nila (2012–2014) alongside Divya Padmini, Shamitha and Shyam Ganesh.
 Shree and Shamitha shared the screen space together after marriage.
-The same year, he was cast in Zee Tamil Romance and Family serial Thulasi (2012–2013) alongside Chandra Lakshman and Sanjeev.
+The same year, he was cast in Zee Tamil Romance and Family serial Thulasi (2012–2013) alongside Chandra Lakshman and Sanjeev Venkat.
 The same year, Shree co-starred alongside Sreeja and Delhi Kumar in Bommalattam (2012–2016), a family serial, where Shree portrayed a negative role with negative shades.
 It was a successful serial in Sun TV.

 In 2013, he played the police officer character in Star Vijay family and romance serial Thayumanavan (2013) alongside Kalyani.

-In 2016 he played the brief police inspector character in Vijays 59th action thriller film Theri written and directed by Atlee and produced by Kalaipuli S. Thanu.
+In 2016 he played the brief police inspector character in Vijay 59th action thriller film Theri written and directed by Atlee and produced by Kalaipuli S. Thanu.
 Shree starred in Zee Tamil family serial Thalayanai Pookal (2016–2018) alongside Nisha Krishnan and Anjali Rao.